aptise/peter_sslers/README.md

 ## Why?

 Most of us hate having to spend time on DevOps tasks.
-Personally, I would rather spend time working on the Product or consumer sides.
+Personally, I would rather spend time working on the core product or consumer products.
 This tool was designed as a swiss-army-knife to streamline some tasks and troubleshoot a handful of issues with https hosting.
 This is pre-release and still being worked on as it fixes new issues on a production system.
 PRs are absolutely welcome, even if just fixes or additions to the test-suite.

 ## Status